Southern Syria conflict (2025–present): July

-On 15 July, the Syrian Minister of Defense announced that a ceasefire had been reached with Druze spiritual leadership in Suwayda to cooperate with the Interior and Defense Forces and to surrender their weapons, though it was denied by Hikmat al-Hijri who declared that he would "resist this brutal campaign by all available means."
+On 15 July, the Syrian Minister of Defense announced that a ceasefire had been reached with Druze spiritual leadership in Suwayda to cooperate with the Interior and Defense Forces and to surrender their weapons, though it was denied by Hikmat al-Hijri who declared that he would "resist this brutal campaign by all available means", including women, children, and elderly fighting, accusing government forces of violating the ceasefire by shelling Suwayda.
+Israel conducted further strikes in al-Mazraa after the Syrian Armed Forces took control of the town.
+Strikes were also reported on the outskirts of Suwayda.
+Intensive airstrikes continued across Suwayda following the announcement of a ceasefire.
+The airstrikes targeted military equipment and convoys.
+One Syrian army convoy was struck in Suwayda, resulting in at least one casualty.
 The Mar Mikhael Church in the town of as-Sawra al-Kabira was robbed, vandalized, and burned.
 The group Men of Dignity announced over 50 of their members killed or injured in Suwayda clashes.

-On 16 July 2025, Israel conducted airstrikes on several government buildings in Damascus, including the Syrian military headquarters.
-There were protests in Jaramana with protestors chanting slogans against president Ahmed al-Sharaa and his government.
+On 16 July 2025, Sheikh Hikmat al-Hijri issued a statement, in which he appealed to Donald Trump, Benjamin Netanyahu, Mohammed bin Salman and Abdullah II to save Suwayda, stating that "the mask has fallen off the face of the ruling clique" and declaring, "we can no longer live with a regime that knows nothing of governance except iron and fire".